Is Scott Peterson Innocent? Part Three

 In the end, I do not know if Scott Peterson is innocent or guilty.
 What I care about is process.
 I study the psychology of criminal investigations and the human flaws that make them go awry.
 Innocent or guilty, Scott Peterson’s case is a textbook case for studying these flaws.
 According to current understandings of psychology, way too much emphasis was placed on Scott’s demeanor (see part one).
 The police developed tunnel vision early on, and lost all objectivity, and this caused them to twist the evidence in their favor, ignore contradictory evidence, and discount potentially good leads (see part two).
 And Scott’s conviction was based on forensics that suffered from contextual bias and improper protocols.

 But these problems aren’t inevitable in criminal investigations and can be avoided in the future.
 If you think Scott Peterson is innocent, the existence of these problems in this case is extremely problematic, and the real killer(s) are possibly still on the loose.
 If you are convinced Scott Peterson is guilty, then you should want to ensure that police and prosecutors are adequately trained to avoid these problems in future cases so that valid convictions are not subject to such easy attacks.

-Reporting and writing assistance by Dr. Melissa Berry, Asst.
-Professor of Psychology at the University of Dayton
+Reporting and writing assistance by Dr. Melissa Berry, assistant professor of psychology at the University of Dayton.